akaufhold/sf_dalleimages/README.md

 ## Installation

-- require stackfactory/sf_dalleimages in when running TYPO3 in composer mode
+- tba (require stackfactory/sf_dalleimages in when running TYPO3 in composer mode)
 - or install with extension manager
 - clear caches